Ua

 Working with an impossible desired outcome

-The following annotated transcript comes from our twenty-seventh webinar with a group of Ukrainian psychologists and psychotherapists.
-The group’s purpose is to learn how to use Clean Language and Symbolic Modelling to support themselves and their clients living through the horrors of war.
+The following is our tenth published annotated transcript of a Symbolic Modelling session using Clean Language with a client from a group of Ukrainian psychologists and psychotherapists.
+The group’s purpose is to learn how to use Clean approaches to support themselves and their clients living through the horrors of war.

 The sessions have evolved into a mixture of training, supervision of client cases and live facilitation.